Putting your boat into charter:

 Use of your own boat:

-There is no limitation to your usage of your boat whilst in charter, we do however require a minimum of 10 weeks available for us to charter in the season (June – September) You can reserve any block of time for your own use in advance.
+There is no limitation to your use of your boat whilst in charter, we do however require a minimum of 10 weeks available for us to charter in the season (June – September) You can reserve any block of time for your own use in advance.
 You do not have to put time aside for maintenance and yacht preparation, as we take care of everything on your behalf.
 At the end of your trip, just walk away and leave us to prepare the yacht for your next use or the next charter.
 There is a minimal charge to prepare your boat for your personal use.

 The charter guest on your boat: